MicrosoftDocs/windows-itpro-docs/windows/deployment/update/windows-analytics-FAQ-troubleshooting.md

 If devices are not showing up as expected, find a representative device and rerun the latest Upgrade Readiness deployment script (TODO - merge topic form here - but clarify the last step of "contact support" should only be done if all other tshooting steps in this topic don't work).
 [MERGE WHAT EXACTLY FROM WHERE?]

 - In the collected logs, the filename with a GUID has clear text that can be read to uncover common issues, so it's worth checking these logs prior to opening a support ticket.
-- If you think the issue might be related a network proxy, check the endpoint connectivity[INTERNAL LINK].
+- If you think the issue might be related a network proxy, check the endpoint connectivity(#Endpoint-connectivity).
 Also see [Understanding connectivity scenarios and the deployment script](https://blogs.technet.microsoft.com/upgradeanalytics/2017/03/10/understanding-connectivity-scenarios-and-the-deployment-script/) on the Windows Analytics blog.
 [WHY IS THAT BLOG POST LISTING DIFFERENT ENDPOINTS THAN WE ARE DOCUMENTING?]

 ### Device Health data not appearing